PjptRojan/User-Management-App/README.md

 Live search using Zustand: Demonstrates dynamic state updates and reduces unnecessary filtering on unrelated renders

 These decisions improve performance, maintainability, and UX without overcomplicating the small application.

+## What Would Be Improved With More Time

+If more time were available, the overall design of the dashboard could be enhanced to be more visually appealing and fully responsive, with improved layouts, spacing, and styling to ensure a consistent and polished experience across all screen sizes.
 ## Run Locally

 Clone the project